 - Fold the binding to the other side of the quilt and attach by machine or by hand.

 And trust that while the cute clothes are adorable and diapers are a necessity, they cannot last as long and will not be as treasured as this simple, beautiful handmade quilt.
 (On second thought, maybe gift some diapers too) ;)

 Please note that even though this is a free pattern/tutorial, all of the instructions are my copyrighted work.
-Pattern cannot be reproduced or sold.
+This pattern is for personal use only and cannot be reproduced or sold.
 Duplication of any kind is prohibited.
+All rights reserved.